insideseanshead/100-days-of-code/log.md

 **Today's Progress**: Today I got to working on the react front end of my Warhammer Fantasy Combat Tracker app.
 Mostly getting the base componets together then designing and creating a single monster card layout.
 So now I can turn the card into a component that I can map over with my mongodb and dynamically create all my monsters already saved in the DB.
 **Thoughts:** I love front end design.
 I am getting more and more comfortable with react components and have a stronger understanding of how I should be building things in react.
 Look forward to hooking up my database and pulling in and mapping out my monster stat cards.

+### Day 25-29: Feb 17-20, 2021

+**Today's Progress**: Few days of house keeping.
+Refactoring and working on the odd app to make run smoother or add fearues.
+Like updating my cloudinary api call to make files smaller when they render.
+Other than that working through my Warhammer Battle Tracker app.
+Front end is finished.
+Had to refactor into a MERN style app to set up a local host to call from MongoDB Atlas.
+Today got local host server all set up and am able to make GET requests to my API to get information back.
+**Thoughts:** Feeling good.
+The ability to get the structure of a full stack app down is really taking root.
+The file structure making a lot of sense and I am spending less time troubleshooting as I am writing new code.